 An additional challenge: during the fourth cohort, the US experienced a pandemic, and Ohio precluded in-person gatherings of more than ten people.
 Additionally, the university facility where we met was closed.
 The delivery team needed to identify an alternative approach to deliver that would be equally compelling for participants to ensure they continued to receive the value promised when they enrolled.

 Goal: elevate the quality of IT Leadership in Central Ohio to support succession planning, economic development of the region, healthy business growth, and business financial success, improve employee engagement, and attract and retain top technology talent to the Central Ohio region.

-Solution: The program is co-delivered by Innovative Leadership Institute and Expedient that leverages best leadership models and content, leadership assessments, learning technology, and learning methods and processes.
+Solution: The program is co-delivered by Innovative Leadership Institute and Expedient that leverages the best leadership models and content, leadership assessments, learning technology, and learning methods and processes.
 The image below reflects the combination of tools and approaches.
-Listen to participant feedback 5-minute video to learn more about how participants describe their involvement and impact.
+Listen to participant feedback 8-minute video to learn more about how participants describe their involvement and impact.